Member at large

 Terri was born and raised in Chattanooga, TN.
 She served in the United States Army., and is now a nurse and works with veterans.
-Married for 20 years to Chris they have 4 sons, 2 daughters and 5 grandsons.
+4 sons, 2 daughters and 5 grandsons are a treasure to her and she married Daniel May 2021.

 Her first trip to Haiti was in 2014.
 From then on she has grown to love Haiti and the people there.
-She enjoys leading teams yearly from Tennessee along with her husband Chris.
+She enjoys leading teams to experience Haiti first hand.

 Terri considers herself an advocate for Haiti and connected with the Hope for Haiti board in 2017.

-Terri counts it a privilege to be a part of the progress of additional classrooms being built in Colmini, Haiti and being able to visit yearly with her husband.
+Terri counts it a privilege to be a part of the progress of additional classrooms being built in Colmini, Haiti and being able to visit as often as possible.

 Terri loves Haitian food, especially green eggs as she calls them.